 In the fall of 2012, Kelly appeared as a principle cast member on the Oxygen network television show “Girlfriend Confidential: LA,” a six episode docu-series showcasing her work in and around the music business.
 Concurrent with her talent management activities, Kelly simultaneously maintained a successful business in the development of new artists, responsible for establishing and/or polishing key project elements including: imaging/branding concepts, new media presence and promotion, and live show and performance quality.
 Known for her patient and professional working style, she successfully produced product across an ever-growing platform within music and its related industries.

 In 2014, Kelly launched a handmade baby apparel brand, [ little. ] by kelly marie dunn.
 Since its birth, the brand has reached customers in every U.S. state, and in countries around the world.
 Kelly operates it with love from her new home base in the heart of the American South: Atlanta, Georgia.
+In 2020, pandemic circumstances required this business to pivot.
+With the entertainment business in a near complete shutdown, Kelly and her partner turned their focus to the production of fabric face masks – selling over 18k individual pieces since April of that year.
+They continue to operate this business under the company name Chic Black Greek with the primary and most popular products being a new offering: modern Black Greek letter organization themed apparel.

 A native of Portland, Oregon, Kelly is a graduate of the University of Southern California, where she earned her degree with honors in Broadcast Journalism from the Annenberg School of Journalism.
 She enjoys crafting and cooking, and is a member of Delta Sigma Theta Sorority, Inc.

-Currently, Kelly continues to represent a diverse roster of creative individuals and talent spanning music, television, film, style, dance, and culture.
+Currently, Kelly continues to represent a diverse roster of creative individuals and talent spanning music, television, film, beauty, style, dance, and culture.